Magnus Heinason: The monopoly

 Magnus went to the king to improve his position by trying to prove that he was worthy to take over the trade on the Faroe Islands.
 The king however was not pleased with the idea of giving up monopoly trade which he had just obtained for himself.
 In order to find some loophole Magnus used an excuse that some people owed him money on the Faroes, and he had to collect it.
 For this reason he bid the king to grant him a special travel pass.
 He requested one trip from Bergen to the Faroe Islands in order to get what belonged to him.
-The king couldn't see anything wrong in this plan being that Heinason was a man of word and honour.
+The king could not see anything wrong in this plan being that Heinason was a man of word and honour.
 But before he gave him the free pass, he made Magnus promise not to trade goods, even if his debtors offered him goods instead of money.
 If he should come into possession of goods, he was to hand them over to the king.
 Magnus agreed to this.
 The king granted him free passage for this trip, and Magnus left Copenhagen.

 Upon returning home he tried to bend the stipulations for his journey a bit, but suddenly he had entirely different plans in mind.
 He met with several of the farmers and high standing people on the Faroes including his half brother Jógvan Heinason (1541–1602), high Judge of the Faroes (Løgmaður).
 He talked these leaders into a small type of rebellion against the new government monopoly.
 And Magnus was successful!
 The people on the islands proposed to the king that instead of the king leading the trade, a supervisor should keep the books and make sure everything was legal.
-If the king wouldn't agree to this proposal, the Faroese people at least wanted a man of their choice from the Islands to be in command of a ship of his own.
+If the king would not agree to this proposal, the Faroese people at least wanted a man of their choice from the Islands to be in command of a ship of his own.
 He should be able travel back and forth between the Faeroe Islands and Bergen trading in timber and wheat - two commodities which had become scarce since the government had monopolized trade for itself.